 cornerstones of my choreographic practice

 In my field of practice I seek to find and implement formats that decline the conventional restrictive and power structures, otherwise inherent in traditional performance formats.
-My approach to audience as heterogeneous group, with various ways of perception and attending, moves away from the notion of ‘attention’ as traditionally conceived, as well as from the attention-versus-distraction binary model of conventional theatrical reception.
+My approach to audience as heterogeneous group, with various ways of perceiving and attending, moves away from the notion of ‘attention’ as traditionally conceived, as well as from the attention-versus-distraction binary model of conventional theatrical reception.
 My practice facilitates a high level of commonality and conviviality between performers and audience, and promotes intersubjectivity, empathic responses and playfulness of relational aesthetics.
 With my performances I create sensuous ecologies that embrace individuality, aiming for empowerment and shared vulnerability.

 Choreography of attention